syncfusion-content/fileformat-docs/File-Formats/PDF/Assemblies-Required.md

 WPF, Windows Forms, ASP.
 NET and ASP.NET MVC<br/></td><td>
 Syncfusion.OfficeChartToImageConverter.WPF<br/>Syncfusion.SfChart.WPF<br/>Syncfusion.Shared.WPF<br/></td></tr>
 </table>

-Note: The above mentioned assemblies is supported from .NET Framework 4.0 onwards
+N> The above mentioned assemblies is supported from .NET Framework 4.0 onwards

 ## Converting Excel document to PDF

 For converting an Excel document to PDF, the following assemblies need to be referenced in your application